-The designated breastfeeding / pumping room is in the back hall near faculty offices just north of the PT department storage room.
-Please schedule times with Departmental staff for using this room.
-If this room is not available, we will find another conference room for the student's use.
+The designated breastfeeding / pumping room is in the B hallway near faculty offices in room B125.
+Please schedule times with departmental staff for using this room.
+If this room is not available, we will find another conference room for the students' use.
 There is space available in Ahlberg Hall if a student wishes to breastfeed or pump.
 Speak to the Dean's office to arrange a schedule and key for the room.
 Breastfeeding mothers should feel free to speak to their instructors if some flexibility is required in order to pump or feed as needed.
-If these resources are not helpful, you may contact Dr. Nancy Powers by campus phone at 316- 978-5717.
+If these resources are not helpful, you may contact Dr. Nancy Powers by campus phone at 316-978-5717.